dipladenia bush

 There are species under the same family and genus that are often interchanged and misidentified.
 These are the dipladenia plant and the mandevilla vine, which both produce attention-grabbing flowers.

-The dipladenia plant tends to grow bushier, while the mandevilla vine crawls and climbs.
+The dipladenia plant tends to grow bushier, while the mandevilla vines crawl and climb.
 Then, they differ in terms of the appearance of their leaves and flowers.
-The mandevilla has a bigger flower and broader foliage.
+The mandevilla plants have bigger flowers and broader foliage.

 Moreover, the best way to distinguish which is by having a deeper knowledge about them.
 The succeeding parts of this article will help shed some light on the dipladenia bush.